 BB&T Securities has taken significant steps to strengthen its Business Continuity Plans; however it cannot guarantee that all systems will be immediately available following a significant business disruption.
 Nonetheless, our clients can be assured the employees of BB&T Securities are committed to resuming all business operations as quickly as possible and continuing our service in a professional and courteous manner.

 BB&T Securities will update its Business Continuity Plan and this Statement as circumstances dictate.

-To view the Privacy Notice for BB&T (which includes BB&T Securities, LLC and its divisions), click here.
+To view the Privacy & Security Policy for BB&T (which includes BB&T Securities, LLC and its divisions), click here.

 BB&T Scott & Stringfellow does not knowingly collect or retain personally identifiable information from consumers under the age of thirteen on its website(s).
 Your child's online privacy is protected by the Children's Online Privacy Protection Act (COPPA).
 Learn more about COPPA by visiting the Federal Trade Commission's website.

 Pursuant to FINRA Rule 2860(b)(11), the firm wants to ensure that all customers engaged in option trading are made aware of recent updates to the Characteristics and Risks of the Standardized Options Disclosure Document (the "ODD").
 All supplemental information should be read in conjunction with the current ODD.
 Please visit the following website to obtain and read the ODD and most recent supplemental updates: http://www.optionsclearing.com/about/publications/character-risks.jsp